AndyZhangDavis/FAT_based_filesystem/REPORT.md

    padding
 4. RootDirectory: an array of 128 entries stored in the block following the FAT
-5. File : this is the data structure to store information about the corresponding file such as file name and offset size
+5. File : this is the data structure to store information about the corresponding file such as file name and current offset for the file
-6. FilesTable : a data structure to keep track of all the open files
+6. FilesTable : a data structure to keep track of all the open files (file descriptor).
+We have array of open files object and a integer number to indicate the total number of openning files.

 ## Implementation Details
 1. `fs_mount()`: To implement the mounting function, which makes the file system